 Number of field school places available: Maximum 12

-In 2018, the field school project the WORKSHOP FOR CONSERVATION AND DOCUMENTATION OF ROMAN MOSAICS (started in 2012) will be hosted again by the National Institution Stobi, Macedonia at the Roman city of Stobi (today an archaeological park).
+In 2019, the field school project will again be hosted by the National Institution Stobi, Macedonia at the Roman city of Stobi (today an archaeological park).
 It provides an unique opportunity for students and volunteers to gain comprehensive knowledge and hands-on experience in Roman (esp.
 Late Roman) Mosaic Art and Conservation.

 By the end of the workshop the participants will: